 We paid 250k IDR (~$17) to join a boat at 5:30 AM, and caught red snapper and a few other fish before the waves started getting too choppy.

 You can organize this through your hotel in Amed, or just chat with one of the fishermen on the beach.

 Sunset and sunrise cruises on the bangka boats are another fun activity that’s easy to set up.

 Amed is the perfect place to do this because it’s positioned where you can see either the sunrise or sunset.

-The Amed area has some of the coolest dive sites in Bali, with rainbow coral gardens, underwater temples, and World War II shipwrecks.
+The Amed area is great for scuba diving.
+It has some of the coolest dive sites in Bali, with rainbow coral gardens, underwater temples, and World War II shipwrecks.

 The best spots for this are on both sides of Jemeluk Bay, along with the more distant Lipah Bay, where you can expect to see plenty of interesting underwater wildlife.

 You can go inland to trek some hills and rice terraces near Amed.